ubports/docs.ubports.com/porting/build_and_boot/standalone_kernel_build.rst

     * Bring your boot.img into the temp directory.

     * Now run the script.
-The usual syntax is "python3 unpack_bootimg.py --boot_img <boot.img or vendor_boot.img> --out out" This will unpack the boot image, store the output files in the out directory, and it will also print the offsets on screen.
+The usual syntax is "python3 unpack_bootimg.py --boot_img <boot.img or vendor_boot.img> --out out --format mkbootimg" This will unpack the boot image, store the output files in the out directory, and it will also print the offsets on screen.

     A sample output for boot.img will look like this: